-21. Some on ground floor, 1 suitable for disabled.
+24. 3 in The Lodge, some on ground floor, 1 suitable for disabled.

-lift, hall, lounge, conservatory, bar, library, restaurant, function facilities, in-room TV (Freeview), civil wedding licence, 72-acre grounds (fishing, croquet, tennis), public rooms wheelchair accessible, adapted toilet.
+lift, hall, lounge, conservatory, bar, library, restaurant, function facilities, in-room TV (Freeview), civil wedding licence, 72-acre grounds (fishing, croquet, tennis), helipad, public rooms wheelchair accessible, adapted toilet.

 all day in public areas.

-allowed in some rooms, garden and bar.
+allowed in some bedrooms (£25 per night), garden and bar.